Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 Dinner in the harbor caps off a perfectly lovely day.

-After striking out twice with the Panormitis monastery (the ferry from Rhodes and the Poseidon trip), by Day 4 I’m determined to get there.
+After striking out with the Panormitis monastery on the boat trip, by Day 4 I’m determined to get there.

-Later that night I discuss my bus plan with Sevasti and she calls to confirm the bus times for me.
-She also discovers there is a 7:00am bus to Panormitis, an even better plan to beat the ferry crowds at the monastery.
+When Sevasti calls to confirm the bus times for me she also discovers there is a 7:00am bus to Panormitis.
+This sounds like an even better plan to beat the ferry crowds at the monastery.

-The next morning I make my way down the hill to the bus stop a little before 7:00am.
-It’s a 30-minute ride across the mountainous interior of the island and as we make our descent I get my first look at the magnificent Panormitis Monastery.
+The next morning I hop on the 7:00am bus for the 30-minute ride across the mountainous interior of the island.
+As we make our descent I get my first look at the magnificent Panormitis Monastery.

 A miscalculation on bus times